seancdavis/seancdavis-com/www/src/blog/posts/2017-03-10-shove-a-big-mac-in-your-face.md

 The role of _being a good human_ will never cease to demand more.

-You’re doing a great job!
+You're doing a great job!
 Believe in yourself and keep pushing yourself to do better.

-But don’t forget to take a break from it all and shove a [Big Mac](https://en.wikipedia.org/wiki/Big_Mac) in your face every once in awhile.
+But don't forget to take a break from it all and shove a [Big Mac](https://en.wikipedia.org/wiki/Big_Mac) in your face every once in awhile.